Multiplicative vertex algebras and quantum loop algebras: The preprojective vertex bialgebra

 For a space $X$ with potential $\phi\colon X \to \bC$, write $X_0 \coloneqq \phi^{-1}(0)$ for short.

 \begin{theorem} Let $\fX = \fM^{\trip}$.
 The inclusion $i_0\colon \fX_0 \hookrightarrow \fX$ induces a vertex bialgebra morphism

 \end{theorem}

-The non-trivial part of this is the following three claims about $i_{0*}$, which is what we will prove: it is well-defined, it preserves the Hall products, and it preserves vertex coproducts.
-Here, as before, the subscript $\loc$ denotes localization with respect to $\bC^\times_\hbar \subset \sT$.
-But in fact only the definition of the vertex coproduct on the lhs, and not any of these claims, requires this localization in a crucial way.
+The content of this theorem is essentially the following three claims about $i_{0*}$, which is what we will prove: it is well-defined, it preserves the Hall products, and it preserves vertex coproducts.
+Recall that it was necessary to work over $\bk_{\sT,\loc}$ to define the vertex coproduct on the left hand side (see \S\ref{sec:coVA-preprojective-issues}); in contrast, none of these claims actually requires this localization in a crucial way.

-\begin{lemma} The morphism \eqref{eq:PHA-to-ambient-map} is well-defined, even without localization. \end{lemma}
+\begin{lemma}[{\cite[Proposition 3.6]{Puadurariu2023}}] The morphism \eqref{eq:PHA-to-ambient-map} is well-defined, even without localization. \end{lemma}